 - At the pre-filing meeting, the applicant may review the pre-application submitted, including proposed activities and anticipated water quality impacts; the timeline for permitting, construction, and operation; and other required state and federal permits.

 - The Agency may decide, based upon the information contained in the pre-application, to waive the Section 401 Water Quality Certification.
 Unless a waiver is granted, the applicant must request a Section 401 Water Quality Certification by completing and submitting the Water Quality Certification Application.

 - Applicants are encouraged to apply for all surface-water related permits or approvals prior to applying for a Water Quality Certification.

 - Upon receipt of the application, an initial review to determine administrative completeness will occur.
 A WQC application is administratively complete if it includes all initially required documentation necessary to conduct a technical review.

 - The 401 Water Quality Certification will be noticed pursuant to Vermont Water Quality Standards § 29A-206(e).
 The applicant shall provide notice of their § 401 Water Quality Certification application to any person or adjoining property owner that receives notice of the federal license or permit application for which the § 401 Water Quality Certification is sought.

 - Public comments will be considered and a response to comments provided when a final decision is made.

 Related Watershed Management Programs:

-- If your project alters stream flow, for example; a hydroelectric power, flood control, or a water withdrawal project, visit the Streamflow Protection page of the Rivers Program for more information.
+- If your project alters stream flow, for example, a hydroelectric power, flood control, or water withdrawal project, visit the Streamflow Protection page of the Rivers Program for more information.

-- If your project requires any encroachment or development of shoreland visit the Lakes & Ponds Program page for more information.
+- If your project requires any lake encroachment or shoreland development, visit the Lakes & Ponds Program page for more information.

 - EPA 2010 401 Water Quality Certification Handbook